Joint-Development-Foundation/operational_template_open_standards/Resources/getting-started-checklist.md

   - [ ] Link to group-specific repos, file directories, chat channels, or project boards

 Review and update core sections:
 - [ ] Update or add any roles or responsibilities important for your Project's context.
+For example, your project may designate a participant to be the Release Manager or Documentation Engineer for some period of time.
 - [ ] Review the Meeting Policy and update templates if needed
 - [ ] Clarify the “Guidelines for Decision-Making” section:
     - [ ] Document how contributions are accepted (e.g., via PRs)